nus-cs2103-AY2223S2/tp/docs/team/fredericchow00.md

 Output: `There is a clash of interview date and time with Jane Goh!`

+3. Changed GUI to make the application look nicer.

 - **Test Cases**:

 1. Wrote test cases for RejectCommand